How to Start Finding Accent Students on Social Media (Without Feeling Salesy)(Part 2)

 “I’m not techy.
 I’ve never posted before.
 Who would even listen to me?”

-Social media is one of the simplest, cheapest, and most effective ways to attract students — even people who have never heard of “accent coaching” before.
+Love it or hate it (or like me, a little of both!), social media is one of the easiest, cheapest, and most effective ways to attract new students, even people who have never heard of “accent coaching” before.

 And you don’t need a big audience, a fancy camera, or years of experience.